MicrosoftDocs/power-pages-docs/power-pages-docs/configure/build-progressive-web-apps.md

 #### Other considerations for Android

-For the Android platform, you can also update the Android certificate with the **Update android certificate** option.
+For the Android platform, you can also update the Android certificate with the **Update the Android certificate** option.

 :::image type="content" source="media/progressive-web-apps/update-android-certificate.png" alt-text="Menu item in portals Studio to update the Android certificate." border="false":::